Sex in experimental design - MRC

 Please see the guidance for applicants for additional details.

-Use of both sexes will be the default
+Use of both sexes is the default

 Both sexes of animals, tissues and (non-immortalised) cells should be included as is appropriate for the particular experiment.
 There is no requirement to ‘balance’ or use equal numbers of both sexes.
-The new requirement does not apply to the use of immortalised cell lines.

 Exceptions for single-sex studies with justification